 Jack Ferguson, Ed

-Uke Can Too: Evie Boss will see you at 4:00.
+Uke Can Too: Fresh from Ukefest, Evie Boss will help you make the ukulele your favorite friend on an early autumn evening.
+We’ll see you at 4:00.

-Flute Circle: The best flute deal in town.
-Meet at 5:30 with Don Hays.
+Flute Circle: Meets at 5:30 with Don Hays.
 Come sooner if you want; they always set up early.

 Mandolin Meetin’: 6:00 – Bring your mando and pick with Jack Erickson.